HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

     3) if $m_1 \ge m_2$, then $m_1 = m_1 - m_2$ and let $m[i] = 1$.
     4) Regardless of the previous step, divide $m_2$ by $2$ (right-shift), and decrease the bit index $i$ by $1$.

-[^2]: IEEE 754 would set the represented number to plus (or minus) infinity. `Float316` does not support that, because (hopefully!) we don't need that for this application.
+[^2]: IEEE 754 would set the represented number to plus or minus infinity. `Float316` does not support that, because (hopefully!) we don't need that for this application.

 ##  Floor and Modulo 2 of `Float316` Numbers

-They are fairly simple.
-If you set every bit from the $n$-th position in the mantissa to $0$ (counting from the least significant bit being at position $0$), you will end up with an integer.
+The main reason we need these is for the checkerboard pattern of the floor in the final scene, so they are not super important.
+But their implementation is fairly simple.
+If you set every bit from the $n$-th position in the mantissa to zero (counting from the least significant bit being at position $0$), you will end up with an integer.
 And if you peek at the bit one position before $n$, you will know if it's even or odd.
 And what is the value of $n$?
 That depends on the exponent!

 Go to [this handy tool](https://www.h-schmidt.net/FloatConverter/IEEE754.html) or any similar application that let you show IEEE 754 float numbers, and start to write in integers.
 Can you see the pattern? `Float316` works the same way, just don't forget that the mantissa is padded with `001`.